charana-konda/ACD-Blockchain-presentation-88/README.md

  Blockchain Technology Presentation

-This repository includes a PowerPoint presentation on Blockchain Technology, covering:
+This repository includes a PowerPoint presentation video on Blockchain Technology, covering:

 - Overview of blockchain and how it works
 - Key features: decentralization, transparency, immutability, and security